otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Success Message

-The success message is sent by the Prekey Server when an action (storing Prekey Messages, for example) has been successful.
+The "Success message" is sent by the Prekey Server when an action (storing Prekey Messages, for example) has been successful.

-A valid Success message is generated as follows:
+A valid "Success message" is generated as follows:

 1. Calculate the `Success MAC`:
    `KDF(usageSuccessMAC, prekey_mac_k || message type ||